Nexera-Foundation/uniswap-v4-hooks/README.md

 ## Introduction

 Uniswap V4's hook architecture allows for powerful customization of pool behavior.
+This repository implements advanced liquidity management strategies for liquidity providers, featuring two distinct approaches:
-This repository implements a `ZeroILHook` strategy aimed at reducing or eliminating impermanent loss for liquidity providers in concentrated liquidity pools.

-The core idea is to monitor the LP's position relative to a baseline and execute compensatory swaps when the IL exceeds a configurable threshold, effectively trying to rebalance the position back towards its initial value proposition.
-LP shares in pools managed by this hook are represented by ERC1155 tokens.
+1. **`ZeroILHook`:** A strategy aimed at reducing or eliminating impermanent loss by monitoring LP positions and executing compensatory swaps when IL exceeds configurable thresholds.
+LP shares are represented by ERC1155 tokens.

+2. **`LVRLiquidityManager`:** A sophisticated liquidity optimization system based on Loss-Versus-Rebalancing (LVR) analysis.
+This hook uses LayerZero's cross-chain reading capabilities to analyze historical fee rates and automatically rebalance positions for optimal returns.
+LP shares are represented by ERC20 tokens.

-A `UniswapV4HookFactory` contract is provided for deterministic `CREATE2` deployment, ensuring the hook addresses meet Uniswap V4's specific requirements.
+A `UniswapV4HookFactory` contract is provided for deterministic `CREATE2` deployment, ensuring hook addresses meet Uniswap V4's specific requirements.

 ## What are Uniswap V4 Hooks?